theemadnes/IpGeoLocatorDashboard/README.md

 TODO: architecture visualization

 VPC Flow Logs are the core of this architecture.
-They get streamed via a CloudWatch Logs subscription to a Lambda function.
-That Lambda function JSONifies the payload, and then enriches that payload with geolocation data; the function then publishes that payload to an MQTT topic in AWS IoT.
+You pick a Flow Log when deploying the CloudFormation stack, and that log gets streamed via a CloudWatch Logs subscription to a Lambda function.
+The Lambda function JSONifies the payload, and then enriches that payload with geolocation data; the function then publishes that payload to an MQTT topic in AWS IoT.

 Why AWS IoT?
 Because we can access that message stream in a browser using MQTT over WebSockets!
 For access, I use a Cognito Identity Pool (in unauthenticated access mode), which will vend temporary AWS credentials for accessing the AWS IoT service endpoint.